jrief/django-shop-viveum/README.rst

 CHANGES
 =======

-0.1.0
+* 0.1.0: First release to the public.
-First release to the public.
+* 0.3.2: Can distinguish between return status 5 and 9 and accept both.